 - General.
 Customer may submit Requests by phone, or through the Online Help Center or support portal

 - Customer Efforts to Fix Errors.
-Prior to making a Request to Google, Customer will use reasonable efforts to fix any error, bug, malfunction or network connectivity defect without escalation to Google.
+Prior to making a Request to Google, Customer will use reasonable efforts resolve issues, to fix any error, bug, malfunction or network connectivity defect without escalation to Google.
 Thereafter, a Customer Contact may submit a written request for technical support through the Google Help Center or support portal as provided by Google, or by phone.

 - Characterization of Requests.
 Customers designate priority upon submission of Requests.
 Upon receiving a request from Customer Contact, Google will determine whether the request is a "Service Unusable," "Standard Request" or a "Feature Request" (as defined in Section 8).
 Any such determination made by Google is final and binding on Customer.
 Google reserves the right to change Customer's Priority designation if Google believes that Customer's designation is incorrect and will inform Customer of any such change in its response to the support Request.
 Customer may appeal any such reclassification to Google's Support management for review through any available support channel.